Seltzer/fluentatious/README.md

 Microsoft is actually planning to release a new language feature in C# 6 to address this very issue.
 You'll be able to use it as per below.
 People refer to it as monadic null checking, because it's similar in behaviour to the monadic bind operation in functional languages like Haskell.
-It's also similar to the way promises work in jQuery - promises (can) allow you to string together synchronous/asynchronous actions which execute normally until failure occurs.
+It's also similar to the way promises work in jQuery - promises (can) allow you to string together synchronous/asynchronous actions which execute as normal until failure occurs.

     // Future C# syntax